 Member at Large

 I started really paddling in college.
 My first overnight trip was a 2 day trip on the Bow river Calgary to Carseland.
 My favorite trip meal is my egg and ham breakfast bagels.
 Provinces I’ve paddled in are BC, Alberta and Manitoba.
-My local clubs are the Bow Waters Canoe Club and Paddle Junkies.
 My favorite paddling memory is…that’s a tuff one… I love the Kootenay river and I’m always dreaming about fishing and paddling it every year as much as I can.